From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Ipsos

-I wouldn’t come here just for the beach – it’s shingle/pebble and gets narrower by the year.
-But Ipsos has a friendly international vibe and is popular with Brits, the Irish, and young Europeans (especially Italians) on budget trips.
-The backstreets are home to spacious small guesthouses with pools and parking, and lots of them have had a recent glow up.
+The backstreets are home to spacious small guesthouses with pools and parking, many have had a recent glow up.
 The bar prices are some of cheapest you’ll find on the island.
 There’s a good range of restaurants and bars by the water, including cocktail bars, vibey cafes, and an Irish pub, but don’t expect much party-wise outside the summer peak.

 Ipsos marks the end of the Corfu Town city bus line; the coastal villages beyond are all on the cross-island routes.